-The first was when I was the subject of a full-colour feature article in the SA Times magazine, a magazine catering for South African expats living abroad.
+The first was when I was the subject of a full-colour feature article in the South African Times magazine, a magazine catering for South African expats living abroad.
 The feature comprised three pages of an interview with me, two of my recipes and a smorgasbord of my photographs.
-It's available to read online on the SA Times website - click on the September 2010 edition and flip to pages 8-10 (or see the scan above).
+It’s available to read online on the SA Times website – click on the September 2010 edition and flip to pages 8-10 (or see the scan above).

 If it’s recipes that you are after, then look no further that Foodies of the World, a beautiful new recipe book pulling together the best recipes from food blogs around the world, each illustrated with sumptuous full-colour photographs and accompanied by a biography of the blogger who submitted it.
 The first thing that struck me about the book was the high production values – it’s always a gamble when you submit recipes to be published in a book and have no idea of or control over what the end result is going to look like.
 Will the cover be tacky?
 Will the layout suck?
 But any such worries proved unfounded here.
 The book is a class act, from the lovely clean cover design, to the heavy matt paper, to the high quality photographs.
 Featured bloggers include yours truly, my sister-from-another-mother Meeta of What’s for Lunch, Honey? , Hilda of Saffron & Blueberry; Ilva from Lucullian Delights; Oz from Kitchen Butterfly; Pascale from Extra Relish; Kevin from Closet Cooking; and Julia from A Slice of Cherry Pie.
 You can click here to buy the book and I guarantee that you will not be disappointed.
 Not only will you be buying over 100 recipes, but you will also discover a wealth of blogging talent (and recipes!) on the internet via links to the contributors.